 “We must help the child to act for himself, will for himself, think for himself; this is the art of those who aspire to serve the spirit.”

 Montessori encourages children to learn from each other.
-By having enough children in each age group, all students will find others at, above, and below their present level of developmental.
+By having enough children in each age group, all students will find others at, above, and below their present level of development.
 This also makes Montessori schools economically more viable, allowing schools to attract teachers with far greater training and experience.

 Some parents worry that by having younger children in the same class as older ones, one age group or the other will be shortchanged.
 They fear that the younger children will absorb the teachers’ time and attention, or that the importance of covering the kindergarten curriculum for the five-year-olds will prevent them from giving the three- and four-year-olds the emotional support and stimulation that they need.
 We can’t imagine teaching in any other way.

 The Prepared Environment

 Montessori classrooms tend to fascinate both children and their parents.
 They are bright, warm, and inviting, filled with plants, animals, art, music, and books.
 They are filled with intriguing learning materials, mathematical models, maps, charts, artifacts, scientific materials, a natural science center, and art.

 Montessori classrooms are commonly referred to as a prepared environment.
 This name reflects the care and attention that is given to creating a learning environment that will reinforce the children’s independence and intellectual development.